 - Do not run.
 Stay calm and collected.

 - Always pick up a small dog and walk away calmly.

 - Learning about coyote behaviors and the “why” behind their behaviors will help you lose your fears.
 Watch “Coyotes As Neighbors” on YouTube

 Footnote: Some Coyote Behaviors to Understand: “Habituation is a process which occurs in all animals whereby, after exposure to anything new in their environment over time, they become *used* to it, be it a smell, sounds, or a visual object, including people — they stop behaving as though these might be dangerous, because they aren’t.
 They learn that we are not their predators or competitors.
 By the same token, coyotes also get used to hazing — they get used to it — which is why it often does not work.

 Conditioning is a learning procedure involving association.
 Food is a primary conditioning agent.
 If you leave food out regularly, you will be conditioning or teaching, through rewarding with food, a coyote to come visiting.
 Hand-fed coyotes have been trained to approach people.
 This is why we ask folks please never to feed a coyote!

 Contrary to common thought, a habituated coyote is not dangerous to humans.
-And all urban coyotes are habituated.
-Being used to human presence causes us to blend into the woodwork for them.
+All urban coyotes are habituated: Becoming used to human presence results in coyotes seeing us a simply a part of the not-too-threatening landscape.
 AND, the reverse is also true: coyotes become less of a threat to humans BECAUSE they are used to us: there is no reason for them to become defensive towards us.
 Please remember that aggression is generally a fear-based response.
 However, they WILL respond fearfully and aggressively if they feel intruded upon, say by a dog, or when they are guarding pups or their space.
-You can avoid an altercation by turning and going the other way.
+It’s best always to walk away from a coyote.
+[Wikipedia and CCC]

 contact us at coyotecoexistence.com